Barbecue Turkey Burgers

 Not included in your delivery

-Heat a drizzle of oil in a medium pan over medium-high heat (use a nonstick pan if you have one).
+Heat a large drizzle of oil in a large pan over medium-high heat (use a nonstick pan if you have one).
 Add patties and cook until no longer pink in center, 4-6 minutes per side.
-(TIP: Lower heat to medium and cover pan if patties are browned before meat cooks through.)
+(TIP: Lower heat to medium and cover pan if if patties are browned before meat cooks through.)
 Meanwhile, split buns in half and toast in oven or toaster until light golden, 2-3 minutes.
 Transfer patties to a plate to rest once done.
 Wipe out pan.

 Spread bun bottoms with rest of the ketchup, then place patties on each and spoon a little queso over.
 Top with pickle, tomato slices, and remaining bun halves.
 Divide between plates with potatoes to the side.
 Drizzle remaining queso over potatoes.
 Garnish with scallion greens and chili (to taste).